Chart Color Schemes

 Infrastructure

-Truganina - North has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Truganina - North has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 19 projects likely impacting this region.
-Key projects include Alamora Tarneit, Fortitude Drive Reserve, Woods Road Datacenter, and Leakes Road Data Centre.
-The following list details those expected to have the most relevance.
+AreaSearch has identified 19 projects likely to impact the area.
+Key projects include Alamora Tarneit, Leakes Road Data Centre, Truganina Railway Station, and Fortitude Drive Reserve.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.